Best Business Insurance in University at Buffalo, NY

 Frequently Asked Questions

-Does the University at Buffalo require specific business insurance for vendors or contractors operating on the North or South Campus?
+Does the University at Buffalo require specific business insurance for vendors operating on its North or South Campus?

-Yes, the University at Buffalo typically requires vendors and contractors to carry general liability insurance of at least $1 million per occurrence and $2 million aggregate, along with workers’ compensation as required by New York State.
-While New York has no state minimum liability for general business insurance, UB’s own risk management policies enforce these coverage levels to protect the university and its 7,020-person campus community.
+Yes, the University at Buffalo typically requires vendors and contractors to carry general liability insurance with minimum limits of $1 million per occurrence and $2 million aggregate, along with workers' compensation coverage as mandated by New York State.
+While New York has no state minimum liability for auto insurance, UB often demands additional commercial auto coverage for any vehicles used on campus property.

-How does the average business insurance premium in University at Buffalo compare to the New York state average of $1,740 per year?
+How does the average business insurance premium of approximately $1,740 per year in University at Buffalo compare to other New York college towns given its population of 7,020?

 Disclosure: BusinessInsuranceU.com is an independent educational resource.
 This page may contain affiliate links — if you click and purchase a policy, we may earn a commission at no additional cost to you.
 This does not influence our research, data presentation, or rankings.
 Insurer data is sourced from public regulatory databases and independent research firms.
 We are not an insurance company and do not sell insurance.
 Always verify rates directly with the insurer.
 Rankings are based on publicly available data and do not constitute an endorsement.